dfinity/dre-airflow/rollout-dashboard/README.md

 ## To-do

-* Fix tests for the paged gets.
-If they are broken.
-Check for boundary conditions.
+### Necessary for production

+* Make Rust server handle serving static content for production.
+* Actually build production container, which requires making the static files built by NPM available to the Rust server so the Rust server can serve them to the browser client.
+  * These must be built with a static set of versions for npm and npx in a separate container designed to build the static files.

+### Wishlist

 * Optimize HTTP requests to happen only when the Airflow API says there has been an update.
   * Further optimize by only querying for data that is known to have changed and no more.
-  * Serve the rollout API request from cache unless there have been changes.
   * This will require important changes to the data structures used to hold the rollout state.
 * Parallelize API requests when it makes sense.
+* Favicon.ico!
 * Send change updates to all connected browsers via WebSocket or somesuch instead of making each client XHR repeatedly.
-* Favicon.ico!
 * Make backend improve errors by returning JSON   structured errors so the frontend can show reasonable things.
-* Actually build production container, which requires making the static files built by NPM available to the Rust server so the Rust server can serve them to the browser client.

 ## Things this project uses: